sheatsley/attacks/README.md

 _Adversarial Machine Learning_ (`aml`) is a repo for measuring  the robustness of deep learning models against white-box evasion attacks.
-Designed for academics, it is principally designed for use in fundamental research to understand _adversarial examples_, inputs designed to cause models to make a mistake[[1](https://arxiv.org/abs/1412.6572)].
-At its core, `aml` is based on a series of techniques used in six popular attacks:
+Designed for academics, it is principally designed for use in fundamental research to understand _adversarial examples_, [inputs designed to cause models to make a mistake](https://arxiv.org/abs/1412.6572).
+At its core, `aml` is based on a series of techniques used in eight popular attacks:

 1. [APGD-CE](https://arxiv.org/pdf/2003.01690.pdf) (Auto-PGD with CE loss)
 2. [APGD-DLR](https://arxiv.org/pdf/2003.01690.pdf) (Auto-PGD with DLR loss)